 - When using cascading foreign keys, operations in the cascade don't activate triggers.

-MariaDB supports the use of an SQL statement called ANALYZE TABLE to analyze and store table key distribution.
+MariaDB supports the use of the ANALYZE TABLE SQL statement to analyze and store table key distribution.
 When MariaDB executes this statement, it calculates index cardinality through random dives on index trees.
 This makes it fast, but not always accurate as it does not check all rows.
 The data is only an estimate and repeated executions of this statement may return different results.

-In situations where accurate data from ANALYZE TABLE statements is important to you, enable the innodb_stats_persistent system variable.
+In situations where accurate data from ANALYZE TABLE statements is important, enable the innodb_stats_persistent system variable.
 Additionally, you can use the innodb_stats_transient_sample_pages system variable to change the number of random dives it performs.